-(a) the sum of:

-- (1) for service with Cliffs through June 30, 2008, his or her accrued benefit under the plan's Final Average Pay Formula described below; and - (2) for service with Cliffs after June 30, 2008, his or her cash balance credits and interest under the Cash Balance Formula described below;

-(b) the sum

-or

-and

-- of: - (1) for service with Cliffs through June 30, 2003, his or her accrued benefit under the Final Average Pay Formula described below; - (2) for service with Cliffs after June 30, 2003, his or her cash balance credits and interest after June 30, 2003 under the Cash Balance Formula described below.
+- (a) the sum - of: - (1) for service with Cliffs through June 30, 2008, his or her accrued benefit under the plan's Final Average Pay Formula described below; and - (2) for service with Cliffs after June 30, 2008, his or her cash balance credits and interest under the Cash Balance Formula described below; or - (b) the sum - of: - (1) for service with Cliffs through June 30, 2003, his or her accrued benefit under the Final Average Pay Formula described below; and - (2) for service with Cliffs after June 30, 2003, his or her cash balance credits and interest after June 30, 2003 under the Cash Balance Formula described

 The Final Average Pay Formula provides a benefit that generally is based on a 1.65 percent pension formula.
 For each year of service up to June 30, 2003 or June 30, 2008, as the case may be, the plan provides 1.65 percent of Average Monthly Compensation.
 Average Monthly Compensation is defined as the average annual compensation earned during the 60 consecutive months providing the highest such average during the last 120 months preceding the applicable date.
-The benefit is subject to an offset of 50 percent of Social Security benefits through the applicable date.
 Benefits are payable as an annuity, unreduced for early commencement, upon the attainment of normal retirement at age 65, or at 30 years of service.
 None of the NEOs were eligible for an accrued benefit under the Final Average Pay Formula on December 31, 2013 other than Mr. Gallagher.

 The Cash Balance Formula provides a benefit payable at any time equal to the value of a notional cash balance account.
 For each calendar quarter after the applicable date, a credit is made to the account equal to a percentage of the officer's pay ranging from four percent to 10 percent based upon his or her age and service with transitional pay credits up to 13 percent during the transition period from June 30, 2003 to June 30, 2008.
 Interest is credited to the account balance on a quarterly basis.
-At retirement or termination of employment, the account balance can be paid as either a lump sum or actuarially equivalent annuity.
+At retirement or termination of employment, the accumulated account balance can be paid as either a lump sum or actuarially equivalent annuity.